adeo/mozaic-design-system/src/pages/GetStarted/index.md

 ### [Developer guide](/getStarted/developers/)

-Everything you need to know to install, use, extend or override Garden
+Everything you need to know to install, use, extend or override Mozaic

 <br>